Northumbrian Water lorry with NWGROW logo in field

 Good agricultural practice requires that users of biosolids must take into account the nitrogen and phosphate content of both the soil and biosolids, as well as the nutrient requirements of the crop.

-Of course!
+Yes.
 The Department for Environment, Food and Rural Affairs (DEFRA) regulate biosolids.

 All biosolids used on agricultural land are applied in accordance with The Sludge (Use in Agriculture) Regulations and The Code of Practice for the Agricultural Use of Sewage Sludge.